The CBP OIT Design System is a comprehensive design resource that streamlines the look and feel of CBP digital applications.

 VISIBILITY OF SYSTEM STATUS

-The process flow for the “Enter Applicant Information” section of the website has an overwhelming amount of form fields, some of which don’t need to be filled out by every user.
+The process flow for the “Enter Applicant Information” section of the website has an overwhelming amount of form fields.

 RECOGNITION RATHER THAN RECALL